nxskok/pasias/docs/22-thingy.md

 A one-liner, kinda.
-The thing after the squiggle is called an "anonymous function"; it is what is done for each of the first thing, and where you want the thing you're varying to go, you put a dot (the notation is like the dot meaning ``whatever came out of the previous step'').
+The thing after the squiggle is called an "anonymous function"; it is what is done for each of the first thing, and where you want the thing you're varying to go, you put a dot (the notation is like the dot meaning
+"whatever came out of the previous step").
 The advantage to this is that it looks exactly like the `kmeans` that you would write, except for the number of clusters that is replaced by a dot.

-I didn't (reliably) know how to do this until about three weeks ago.

 All right then, how would I expect *you* to do this?
 First write a function to take a number of clusters and a data frame and return the total within-cluster sum of squares: